johnnywoo/beholder/README.md

 A newline is appended to every payload unless it already ends with a newline.

 `to shell <command>` sends payloads of messages into a process started with a shell command.
-The command should not exit immediately, but instead keep reading from stdout and processing messages.
+The command should not exit immediately, but instead keep reading messages from stdin.
 A newline is appended to every payload unless it already ends with a newline.

 Beware of stdin buffering!
 If your shell command is a bash script, bash will buffer